pjsip/pjproject_docs/docs/source/specific-guides/audio/problems/no_audio.rst

-Unable to hear voice in local speaker
+No audio is heard in local speaker
 ========================================

 Checklists: